huggingface/datasets/docs/source/exploring.rst

     True

-Setting the format of dataset for NumPy/pandas/PyTorch/TensorFlow
+Working with NumPy, pandas, PyTorch, TensorFlow
 ---------------------------------------------------------------------

 Up to now, the rows/batches/columns returned when querying the elements of the dataset were python objects.

 Sometimes we would like to have more sophisticated objects returned by our dataset, for instance NumPy arrays or PyTorch tensors instead of python lists.

-🤗nlp provides a way to do that through what is called ``format``.
+🤗nlp provides a way to do that through what is called a ``format``.

 While the internal storage of the dataset is always the Apache Arrow format, by setting a specific format on a dataset, you can filter some columns and cast the output of :func:`nlp.Dataset.__getitem__` in NumPy/pandas/PyTorch/TensorFlow, on-the-fly.